Bob Trevino Likes It: Production

-The film is inspired by an incident in Tracie Laymon's life where she accidentally messaged a stranger on Facebook who shared a name with her father, and was surprised to receive warmth and fatherly advice from him.
+The film is inspired by an incident in writer-director Tracie Laymon's life where she accidentally messaged a stranger on Facebook who shared a name with her father, and was surprised to receive warmth and fatherly advice from him.

 Production occurred in 2023; because it was independent of any major studios, the project received waivers to continue filming amidst the Hollywood labor disputes at the time.
 Filming took place in Louisville as well as other Kentucky locations in Bullitt, Franklin, Hardin, Henry, Oldham, Shelby and Spencer counties.
 Tracie Laymon's company, Laymon's Terms, as well as Five By Eight Productions produced the film.

 Release

 The film premiered at the 2024 South by Southwest Film & TV Festival on March 9, where it received both the Narrative Feature Grand Jury Award and the Audience Award for Best Narrative Feature.
 In August 2024, Roadside Attractions acquired U.S. distribution rights to the film.
 It received a limited theatrical release on March 21, 2025.

 It was screened in a gala presentation at the 2024 Cinéfest Sudbury International Film Festival.
 The film was also selected for the inaugural European edition of the Tribeca Film Festival in Lisbon and was an official selection of the 69th Valladolid International Film Festival, where it won the official selection's Audience Award.

 In October 2024, the film won the Best Feature Film Award at the San Diego International Film Festival.